frankzotynia10/netbox/README.md

 # netbox

 download https://downloads.raspberrypi.org/raspbian_lite_latest & use SD card imager to install OS \
-open boot partition and create a new, empty text file and name it ssh without a file extension \
+open boot partition on the SD card and create a new, empty text file and name it ssh without a file extension \
 install SD card and boot

 SSH INTO RASPBERRY PI